CN-Celeb: multi-genre speaker recognition: CN-Celeb2: features and collection pipeline

+\item \textbf{STEP 5.
+Relaxation \& recovery by speaker diarization}.
+Although SyncNet worked well in most cases, it failed for videos of complex genres such as advertisement, movie and vlog.
+In these genres, scenes may change abruptly in time, leading to a large number of small POI segments.
+To solve this problem, we employed a relaxation \& recheck process: Firstly relaxes the result of SyncNet by merging the adjacent POI segments if their distance is less than $10$ frames, and secondly recovers the true POI part from the merged segments, by using a speaker diarization system.

+The details of the recovery step are as follows: we used an off-the-shelf speaker diarization system\footnote{\url{https://github.com/taylorlu/Speaker-Diarization}} to split the input speech into speaker-homogeneous trunks.
+The diarization system was based on the UIS-RNN model~\cite{zhang2019fully}, which firstly split the entire speech into small pieces of $1$s length with $0.6$s overlap, and then extracted the speaker embeddings of all the pieces using a pre-trained VGG speaker recognition model~\cite{xie2019utterance}.
+The UIS-RNN model then clustered the embeddings of all the pieces into several clusters, each corresponding to a single speaker.
+According to the clustering result, adjacent pieces were merged together if they were from the same cluster, resulting into speaker homogeneous trunks.

+In order to utilize the diarization result, the \emph{POI cluster} was firstly identified as the one that overlapped with the SyncNet output most.
+Then the overlap between the speaker-homogeneous trunks of the POI cluster (output from the diarization) and the merged POI segments from SyncNet (output from the relaxation) was output as the final POI speech segments.

 \item \textbf{STEP 6.
 Human check}.
-The segments produced with the above automated pipeline were finally checked by humans.
+The POI segments produced with the above automated pipeline were finally checked by humans.
+To ensure the quality, we designed an iterative process: For each POI, the extracted POI segments were firstly assigned to an examiner for the first-round full check, and then $20$ segments were sampled and assigned to another examiner for spotting check.
+If the accuracy returned by the spotting check was lower than 90\%, the task would be bounced back to the first examiner for the second-round full check.
+This process repeated until the spotting check returned an accuracy higher than 90\%.

 According to our experience, this human check is rather efficient: one could check $1$ hour of speech in $1$ hour.
 As a comparison, if we do not apply the automated pre-selection, checking $1$ hour of speech requires about $4$ hours.

 \end{itemize}